Content

 Vitamin B12

-These vitamins are all water-soluble.
-They’re essential in helping your body metabolize macronutrients — proteins, fats and carbohydrates.
+These vitamins are all water soluble, meaning they can dissolve in fluids and be easily absorbed by the body.
+They’re essential in helping your body metabolize macronutrients — proteins, fats, and carbohydrates.

 Thiamine, or vitamin B1, helps metabolize glucose and amino acids, meaning you need it to convert these nutrients into usable energy.